smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 #### ForceOnConnect Removal

 The `ForceOnConnect` extra will no longer be used so the logic for it can be removed.
 This piece of integration has always been extra clutter and very error prone.
-It's removal from necessity will make the library more stable.
+It's removal from necessity will make the library more stable and less developer error prone.

-#### AOA Multiplexing
+#### AOA and TCP Multiplexing

-A new USB transport discussed later, will be implemented into the `SdlRouterService`.
-This will allow all apps to connect through the USB transport when it is available.
+A new USB and TCP transport discussed later, will be implemented into the `SdlRouterService`.
+This will allow all apps to connect through the USB and TCP transports when it is available.

+###### TCP Single SDL Port Assumption
+A current assumption about the TCP transport is that the SDL core module will only expose a single port for all apps to connect through for a secondary transport.

+The ability will be added to modify this in the future so that the router service can hold multiple transports of the same type, but for unless it is required the feature can be implemented at a latter time.

 ### Simultaneous Transport Modifications